-The Cerebras Wafer-Scale cluster is designed to train neural networks with near-perfect linear scaling across millions of cores without the inconvenience of distributed computing.
-The following list describes the cluster’s components:
+The Cerebras Wafer-Scale cluster is meticulously engineered to enable the training of neural networks with remarkably efficient linear scaling across millions of cores, all without the complexities of traditional distributed computing.

 Fig. 1 illustrates the key components within the cluster:

 Here is a breakdown of the key components:

 These are the backbone of the cluster, featuring the powerful Wafer-Scale Engine (WSE).
 Each CS-2 node, mounted on a rack, is responsible for executing the core training and inference computations within a neural network.
 The CS-2 nodes not only house the WSE but also handle power management, cooling, and data delivery to the WSE.
 You can find more detailed information in the WSE-2 datasheet datasheet, explore a virtual tour of the CS-2, and delve into the CS-2 white paper for a comprehensive understanding.